aarong/feedme-spec/README.md

 Implementations of this specification enable clients to:

-1. Perform operations on a server and be notified about the result.
+1. Perform operations on a server and be notified about the outcome.
-2. Access live data on the server and be notified when and why it changes.
+2. Access data on the server and be notified when and why it changes.
 3. Subscribe to notifications about operations on the server.

 The first objective is achieved using `Actions`; the second and third are